 Regional Import Challenges Around the World

-Navigating the processes and procedures for the import and export of technology adds an additional layer of complexity, since they are controlled goods.
+Navigating the processes for the import and export of technology adds an additional layer of complexity, since they are controlled goods.

-Here are some notable facts about trade barriers in different regions of the world, and the biggest challenges you might face for successful imports of your technical hardware and machinery.
+Here are some notable facts about the challenges created by trade barriers in different regions of the world, particularly with regard to technical hardware and machinery.

 In 2018 imports of machinery to the United States, including computers, was circa US$386.4 billion (14.8% of total US imports).
 Additionally, imported electrical machinery and equipment amounted to around $367.1 billion (14%), meaning that IT Technology was one of the largest imports into the USA in 2018.